mazetoken/airdrop-tool/README.md

 ```

 the number - 1 - after the BCH address is the multiplier.
 You can change it, for example, to 2 for specific addresses (they will receive double the number of tokens)

+### Airdrop BCH satoshi to fungible cashtokens or NFTs holders/addresses (excluding TapSwap addresses; equal amount for each address)

+from the command line navigate to the main directory

+run

+`node recipientsFT.js` or `node recipientsNFT.js`

+open recipientsFT.json or recipientsNFT.json, remove manually addresses from the list (if you want to)

+run

+`node satsAirdropFT.js` if airdrop to fungible CashTokens holders or `node satsAirdropNFT.js` if airdrop to NFTs holders

 ---